Rsync Command in Linux with Examples

-If you want to transfer data from a remote to a local machine then you need to use the remote location as a source:
+To transfer data from a remote to a local machine, use the remote location as a source:

-If SSH on the remote host is listening on a port other than the default 22 then you can specify the port using the
+If SSH on the remote host is listening on a port other than the default 22 , specify the port using the

 Exclude Files and Directories

 There are two options to exclude files and directories.
 The first option is to use the

 --exclude argument and specify the files and directories you want to exclude on the command line.